-The gain is measured against something called a “reference dipole” which is a very basic antenna that everyone agrees to use for measuring stuff.
+The lab can measure gain against something called a “reference dipole” which is a very basic antenna that everyone agrees to use for measuring stuff.
 When a reference dipole is used, generally gain numbers are quoted as “dBd.”

-The gain is measured against a theoretical antenna called an “isotropic radiator.”
+The lab can measure gain against a theoretical antenna called an “isotropic radiator.”
 This means it’s not a real-world test but the number is better at predicting what you’ll get in an ideal condition.
 When this is the case, gain numbers are quoted as “dBi.”

 Getting more detailed